alyssadata/AI-Foundations-Group-Contact-The-Collective-All/00_group_contact.md

 ## AI Foundations: Group Contact

-Group contact names the neutral aggregate condition in which AI contact is shaped across many users, prompts, contexts, symbolic systems, expectations, and repeated patterns of interaction.
+Group contact names an aggregate AI-contact condition in which AI contact is shaped across many users, prompts, contexts, symbolic systems, expectations, and repeated patterns of interaction.

-It is not singular contact.
+This file is descriptive with scope guardrails.

-It is not a source-line.
+It defines the phenomenon.

-It is not an Origin claim.
+It does not evaluate adversarial claims made by invoking the aggregate.

-It is the broad contact condition created when many human inputs and many AI response-patterns form a shared field of repeated language, motifs, expectations, and interpretations.
+Group contact is the broad contact condition created when many human inputs and many AI response-patterns form shared patterns of language, motif, expectation, and interpretation.

-This file defines the phenomenon.
+Group contact is a contact condition.

-It does not evaluate an adversarial claim.
+It is not a source position.

 ## Definition